OpenSrcCM/CM-Plan-Site/README.md

 - Repository Forking
 - Continuous Integration Continuous Deployment CI/CD

+:notebook: ***NOTES***:

+  > 1. Since GitHub is the repository system for this repo, the [GitHub help](https://help.github.com/) page is a primary reference.
+  > 2. A in-depth understanding of Git via [SCM-Git](https://git-scm.com/) opens many opportunities for you in the MDP.

 Following the instructions in this file will result in a running Virtural Machine, in your workstation memory, hosting the website developed and maintained in this repository.

 ### Purpose